mtth/azkaban/README.rst

 * Define jobs from a single python file
 * Build projects and upload to Azkaban from the command line

-Integration is meant to be as transparent as possible:

-* No additional folders and files
-* No imposed project structure

 Installation
 ------------